fmxsh/tot-ontology/README.md

 Emergence:

-# Ontology of thing of things
+# Ontology of structure of things

-Identity: The _Ontology of thing of things_ an ontology in that it describes a _thing of things_.
-A _thing of things_ is a root meta-structure: that is self-defining, self-constituting, self-organizing, and self-reflecting.
+Identity: The _Ontology of structure of things_ an ontology in that it describes a _structure of things_.
+A _structure of things_ is a root meta-structure: that is self-defining, self-constituting, self-organizing, and self-reflecting.

 - It defines defines the general structure of any specific structure, including itself.
 - It is constituting any structure, including itself.
 - It organizes any structure, including itself.
 - It describes any structure, including itself, using descriptive categories that are structures defined by _it_, and that are _it_ in essence.

-A _thing of things_ is a discernable purposeful entity that contains discernable enteties that are purposeful to the thing.
+A _structure of things_ is a discernable purposeful entity that contains discernable enteties that are purposeful to the thing.

 Purpose:

-What does a _thing of things_ do?
+What does a _structure of things_ do?
 Organize the field of perception in acordance with choice based in usefulness. (a thing can thus self-constituting, as the root purpose of all things, is to organize the field of perception (meaning define constitutions, properties etc) in accordance with choice based in usefulness.
 Usefulness is the root purpose, and a thing defines its specific purpose based in that core purpose)

 - It is _root_ because it defines the general structure which is the structure of any specific structure.
 - it is _meta_ because it is self-defining, self-constituting, self-organizing, and self-reflecting.